-- As defined in The Community Child Care Standards Act, Manitoba Regulation 62/86. - The Child Care Assistant (CCA) assists the Early Childhood Educator (ECE) with the care and education of children.
-This includes assisting the ECE in directing and assessing the positive emotional, physical, social and cognitive development of children by implementing appropriate activities and programs according to each child's individual developmental abilities, interests and needs. - To be considered a Child Care Assistant in ECE Training, the CCA must be actively pursuing an ECE classification.
+- As defined in The Community Child Care Standards Act, Manitoba Regulation 62/86.
+The Child Care Assistant (CCA) assists the Early Childhood Educator (ECE) with the care and education of children.
+This includes assisting the ECE in creating an environment that builds positive self-concept and individual strength.
+Treats children as individuals in a respectful way, celebrates their successes, provides support and encouragement and is sensitive to different values and expectations. - Assists the ECE and guides children in daily routine activities including arrival and departure activities, naps, meals and other daily living activities. - To be considered a Child Care Assistant in ECE Training, the CCA must be actively pursuing an ECE classification.
 A written contract is required between the facility and the CCA that includes a start and end date for training.
-The 40 hour orientation course required by Regulation is not considered a CCA in ECE training. - Participates in at least 24 hours of professional development in early childhood education per year.
+The 40-hour orientation course required by Regulation is not considered a CCA in ECE training. - Participates in at least 24 hours of professional development in early childhood education per year.

+CHILD CARE ASSISTANT:

+2022-23 Minimum Target Maximum

-CHILD CARE ASSISTANT: 2018-19 Job Level 1 Level 2 Level 3 Level 4 Level 5 Child Care Assistant Annual \$33,026 \$35,090 \$37,154 \$39,218 \$41,282 in ECE training Hourly \$15.88 \$16.87 \$17.86 \$18.85 \$19.85 Child Care Assistant Annual \$26,975 \$28,661 \$30,347 \$32,034 \$33,719 (CCA) Hourly \$12.97 \$13.78 \$14.59 \$15.40 \$16.21
+Job Level 1 Level 2 Level 3 Level 4 Level 5

+Child Care Assistant in ECE training Hourly \$20.88 \$22.04 \$23.20

+Level 1 Level 2 Level 3 Level 4 Level 5

+Child Care Assistant (CCA) Hourly \$15.85 \$16.73 \$17.61 \$18.49 \$19.37